Health care in Sweden

 "Study in Sweden" has a lot of information about insurance and health care for international students.
 Make sure you kno...

-Student health centre
+Student health and insurance

 You can contact the student health centre at Chalmers if you are experiencing study related illness.
 It is a complement to the public health care system for students and it provides individual counselling, physiotherapy, general and psychiatric help.
 Booking an appointment is free of charge and English-speaking counselors are available.
 They can also help you if you are unsure about who to contact regarding the problem you are experiencing.